 In 1976 Naseem Khan’s report The arts Britain ignores: the arts of ethnic minorities in Britain was published.
 In her opening address at the conference ‘40 years on: the arts Britain ignores and diversity in theatre’ (held at the Curve Theatre, Leicester in October 2016), Naseem Khan said it’s ‘extraordinary’ that the issues around diversity and the arts remain as ‘sharp, troubling and vibrant as ever’ (Shaikh, 2016).

 Suzanne’s research project examines the impact of such underrepresentation.
 This research project has explored the importance of BAME role models for developing a more diverse workforce.
-In doing so, it blends concerns of key sector bodies and a growing public recognition that workforce diversity in the arts and culture is an issue that needs addressing (eg the recent #OscarsSoWhite, #BritsSoWhite, #Yellowface campaigns).
+In doing so, it blends concerns of key sector bodies and a growing public recognition that workforce diversity in the arts and culture is an issue that needs addressing (for example the recent #OscarsSoWhite, #BritsSoWhite, #Yellowface campaigns).

 Although there now exists a substantive body of academic research into workforce diversity in the arts and culture (see Eikhof and Warhurst 2013 for an overview, Maxwell 2004 for BAME), studies into BAME role models are not available.
 This research project has found that BAME and other role models are important for the aspirations and career progression of BAME workers.
 Authentic, visual representation, in terms of ethnicity is of particular importance for BAME workers.
 Another key finding is an insight into how role models operate.
 They can be seen to have functions, as ‘bright lights’, ‘forgers’ and ‘enablers’ that each have different impacts and influence on individuals.